Antminer S15 Hash Board Repair Guide [EN]

 CO: 1.6-1.8V, when the jig just sends WORK, since the CO is negative, the DC level will be lowered, and the instantaneous voltage is about 1.5V.

-RI: 1.6-1.8V, when computing, if the voltage is abnormal or too low, the computing board will be abnormal or the hashrate will be zero.
+RI: 1.6-1.8V, when computing, if the voltage is abnormal or too low, the hash board will be abnormal or the hashrate will be zero.

 BO: 0V.
 When not computing, it is 0V; when computing, there will be a pulse jitter between 0.1-0V.